Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/journey/Writer.md

 On the other end, four related pages describing different aspects of a topic can be joined together to form a well-structured long article.
 It will take the typical reader 20 minutes to absorb and understand this content.
-I recommend not publishing articles that are longer than this, because it presents a challenge to the audience.
+I recommend not publishing articles that are longer than this because it presents a challenge to the audience.

 I have been working on software to publish content using these principles.
 The idea of